AxdeKlerk/SLP/TESTING.md

 ## 4.1 TESTING LOG
 This document has been restructured from my original TESTING.md which listed each user story, what was tested, acceptance criteria, and notes in chronological order, as development progressed.
-The restructering only grouped the relevant entries under the 7 headings listed in the table of contents for ease of reference.
+The restructuring only grouped the relevant entries under the 7 headings listed in the table of contents for ease of reference.

 All functionality was tested manually by working through user stories.
 Testing was carried out in *Google Chrome*, *Edge*, *Brave* and *Firefox* across desktop and mobile screen sizes. *DevTools* were used to check responsiveness and console errors.
 Forms and dynamic elements were tested for validation, correct behaviour, and feedback.